Course Description Overview and Formatting

 Course numbers indicate the student classification for which the course is primarily intended.
 Some course numbers end with a letter suffix: L - laboratory course; R - recitation (undergraduate) or research continuation (graduate); S - graduate project.
 The number system is as follows:

-• 601-699 series courses - graduate courses taught concurrently in the same classroom with advanced undergraduates at the 400 or 500 level
+601-699 series courses: Graduate level courses taught concurrently in the same classroom with advanced undergraduates at the 400 level.
+Courses exist at the 600 level only if there is a 400 level counterpart.

-• 800-899 series courses - predominantly intended for doctoral level graduate students
+800 series courses: Graduate level courses predominately intended for doctoral level graduate students.

 Uniform Course Numbers